Evryway/evryway.github.io/_drafts/2020-09-14-a-tale-of-two-problems.md

 [implementation][implementation] and the documentation for that implementation.

 ## 1. Introduction

+Solving a problem can be hard.
+Using someone else's solution can be a problem in itself.
+In this article I'll discuss a specific problem I've recently tried to solve, and the challenges that process brings.

 When I first started working full-time on VR applications in Unity back in 2016, many of the tools (both hardware and software) were in a state of flux.
 Over time, the tools have somewhat stabilised, but there are still moments when